sweeenlim/Passion8/README.md

 ### Option 1: Using Docker (Recommended)

 Docker provides a reliable, consistent environment for deployment.
-Follow these steps to build and launch the project in Docker containers:
+Open your Docker Desktop locally (important!) and follow these steps to build and launch the project in Docker containers:

 1. **Build the Docker Image**
    ```bash